 2026 AI Salary Trends

-The AI job market continues to mature.
+The AI job market is maturing.
 While 2023-2024 saw explosive growth in LLM-related roles, 2026 shows more stabilization with continued strong demand for production-focused skills.
 MLOps and AI infrastructure roles are seeing the fastest salary growth as companies move from experimentation to deployment.
 Remote work remains prevalent, with remote-first companies often matching or exceeding on-site salaries to compete for talent.

 Get Weekly AI Career Intelligence